-VoltDB uses SHA-1 hashing rather than encryption when passing the username and password between the client and the server.
+VoltDB uses hashing rather than encryption when passing the username and password between the client and the server.
 The Java and C++ clients use SHA-2 hashing while the older clients currently use SHA-1.
 The passwords are also hashed within the database.
 To secure the actual communication between the server and client, you can implement either Secure Socket Layer (SSL) or Kerberos security.
 Use of SSL is described in Section 12.7, “Encrypting VoltDB Communication Using SSL” while the use of Kerberos with VoltDB is described in Section 12.7, “Integrating Kerberos Security with VoltDB”.

 There are three steps to enabling security for a VoltDB application: